Trackpad not working: what to do

 Reset SMC

 It's not officially possible to reset the SMC on Macs with Apple silicon because the M-series chips now manage the functions.
-However, many users report you can carry out something similar to an SMC rest by completely shutting down your Mac and waiting for 30 seconds before switching it on again.
+However, many users report you can carry out something similar to an SMC reset by completely shutting down your Mac and waiting for 30 seconds before switching it on again.

 7. Reset NVRAM or PRAM